kkrizka/endeavour_firmware/README.md

 Receive ports
 * `nbitsout` - Number of valid bits received from the slave.
 * `dataout` - The data recieved from the slave, stored in the `nbitsout` least significant bits.
 The bit at `nbitsout-1` was recieved first.
 * `datavalid` - High signal indicates that `dataout` contains valid and complete data.
-Goes low after reset and when a new word is being serialized.
+Goes low after reset,when a new word is being serialized and when data was sent.
 * `error` - Inidicates an error condition during serialization of `serialin`.
 Currently only the length of a pulse must be in  the specified number of clock cycles.

 The component declaration is below.